umlouco/video-conference-zoom/README.txt

 & more functionalities and integrations are on its way!

 You can find more information on the Pro version on website: **[codemanas.com](https://www.codemanas.com/ "codemanas.com")**

+**OVERRIDDING TEMPLATES:**

+If you use Zoom Meetings > Add new section i.e Post Type meetings then you might need to override the template.
+Currently this plugin supports default templates.

+REFER FAQ to override page templates!

 **COMPATIBILITY:**